keerthanamurugaiyan/Interview-notes/React.md

    **State is complex:** If you have multiple related state variables or complex state updates, useReducer can organize this better than useState.

    **Multiple actions:** When you need to handle different actions (like incrementing, decrementing, or resetting a counter).

+**29. What are inline conditional expressions?**

+            Inline conditional expressions in React allow you to render different parts of the UI based on certain conditions, all within the JSX syntax.
+These are useful for showing or hiding elements dynamically based on state or props.

+**There are several ways to use inline conditional expressions:**

+   **1. If Statements:**
+            You can use regular JavaScript if statements, but these are typically used outside of the JSX return because they don't return a value directly inside JSX.

+   **2. Ternary Operator (?:)**

+            This is a shorthand way of writing an if-else statement inside JSX.
+It allows you to conditionally render one of two values based on whether the condition is true or false.

+  **Example:**

+                  jsx
+                  Copy code
+                  <h1>Hello!</h1>
+                  {
+                    messages.length > 0 ? (
+                      <h2>You have {messages.length} unread messages.</h2>
+                    ) : (
+                      <h2>You don't have unread messages.</h2>
+                    )
+                  }
+                  If messages.length > 0 is true, the first <h2> will be rendered.
+                  If false, the second <h2> will be rendered.

+   **3. Logical AND Operator (&&):**

+            You can use the && (AND) operator to conditionally render something only when the condition is true.
+If the condition is false, it simply skips rendering that part of the UI.

+   **Example:**

+                  jsx
+                  Copy code
+                  <h1>Hello!</h1>
+                  {
+                    messages.length > 0 && !isLogin && (
+                      <h2>You have {messages.length} unread messages.</h2>
+                    )
+                  }
+            In this example:

+            If both messages.length > 0 and !isLogin are true, the message will be displayed.
+            If any of them is false, nothing is rendered.